In 1996, Intel and the English Heritage foundation sponsored a virtual reality simulation of Stonehenge build with WorldToolkit.

 The Players:

-• Prof Bob Stone“Yep, I led this project with the VR Solutions/Virtual Presence lot, liaising with English Heritage to get the stone circle and historical elements right (before it was hijacked by Intel to show off their Pentium Pro chipset).
+- Prof Bob Stone – “Yep, I led this project with the VR Solutions/Virtual Presence lot, liaising with English Heritage to get the stone circle and historical elements right (before it was hijacked by Intel to show off their Pentium Pro chipset).
 Still have the project details, images and grainy video of the project too!”

-• Andrew Connell“That was one of the last Sense8 apps I wrote myself.
+- Andrew Connell – “That was one of the last Sense8 apps I wrote myself.
 I remember late night hacking to get the sunrise and star effects working for the planetarium launch.
 We used the phrase ‘mathematically accurate’ on the press info at the time, but mostly I just fiddled with it until I liked the effect!

-But it was an acheivement to get it all working back in 95 using laser scan models and decent resolution unique image sets for every stone.”
+But it was an acheivement to get it all working back in 95 using laser scan models and decent resolution unique image sets for every stone.” - Glenn Johnson – “recall ‘starting’ to work on those cloud meshes for Andrew Connell.
+Not enough hours in the day :)”

 Some comments from Prof Bob Stone (https://www.linkedin.com/in/prof-bob-stone-21b86918/)